Profile of Dr. Md. Rashidul Islam

 Islam MR. 2010.
 Morphological observation and PG-induced breeding of Glossogobius giuris (Hamilton, 1822).
 Master's thesis (Mater of Science in Fisheries Biology and Genetics) submitted to the Departement of Fisheries Biology and Genetics, Bangladesh Agricultural University, Mymensingh, Bangladesh. pp 54.

-SCHOLARSHIPS
+Awards and SCHOLARSHIPS

 - Japanese Government (MEXT) Scholarship 2017